 Music credit: Clouderr; Downstairs

 Every practice is unique to the relationship and embodied subjectivity of the person I move with.
 Whilst the somatic, embodied, dance movement improvisation practices I draw from are the same, the application and configuration of the practices may vary according to the needs and particular situated entanglements of the person.
-I also regularly run group somatic movement workshops which offer a glimpse into this practice.
+I also regularly run group eco-somatic movement workshops which offer a glimpse into these classes.

-Three main elements we may work with in ongoing somatic movement therapeutic sessions are:
+Three main elements we may work with in these creative movement classes are:

-- Embodying emotions using somatic and dance movement improvisation which may or may not include a movement sequence.
-We work with the felt-sense to facilitate a practice of tracing stories in the body.
+- Embodying emotions using verbal somatic movement prompts and invitations which may or may not include a movement sequence, with a focus on activating the felt-sense and the body as medium.

-- Communicating emotions through repetitive gesture, a movement sequence and/or working with rhythm.
+- Communicating the inner landscape through repetitive gesture, a movement sequence and/or working with rhythm.
 While I facilitate the process I may include witnessing exercises, mirroring or improvising with you.

 - Articulating the somatic experiencing into words which may take the form of storytelling, creative writing or drawing and talking.

-- These sessions last 60 min, are available as one-to-one somatic experiencing and healing or in groups as part of wellbeing and creative workshops, in-person or online.
+- These classes last 60 min, are available as one-to-one sessions or as part of group workshops, at events in-person or online.